bredele/lego/Readme.md

   * easier to reuse
   * memory safety

 You'll see that it'll be easier to get back on your code when your application will become bigger and even a new team member could add, remove or update features in a flash.
+However. nothing forces you to use it.

 ## License